 The Turkey Path at Leonard Harrison State Park

-The Turkey Path is a challenging two mile round trip hike that descends 750 feet from the vistas up top to the banks of Pine Creek at the bottom of the PA Grand Canyon.
+The Turkey Path is a challenging two mile round trip hike that descends 750 feet, going from the vistas up top to the banks of Pine Creek at the bottom of the PA Grand Canyon.

 The trailhead for the Turkey Path is located close to the Visitor Center at Leonard Harrison State Park.